ppmim/PAPI/docs/quick_look.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This button will start the processing of all the **calibration** sequences received.
+This button will start the processing of all the **calibration** sequences received in the input directory.
 As result, a list of master calibrations (combined darks or flats) will be generated in the output directory.

 START button
 ^^^^^^^^^^^^